Lodging a Representation

 - Your signature

-- It is important to lodge your objection with Council within the 14 day advertising period in order to ensure that Council is formally required to consider it when deciding upon the application and to ensure that you have appeal rights (if you decide to appeal Council’s decision on the application).
+- It is important to lodge your representation with Council within the 14 day advertising period in order to ensure that Council is formally required to consider it when deciding upon the application and to ensure that you have appeal rights (if you decide to appeal Council’s decision on the application).

-What Does Lodging an Objection Do?
+What Does Lodging an representation Do?

 Meetings are open to the public.
 If you would like to attend the meeting, please contact Council’s Planning Section on contact to find out the date and time of the meeting.